When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • suspicion of bleeding in any of the upper organs of the digestive tract;

-If the examination is of a planned nature, then such contraindications for gastroscopy can be distinguished: serious disturbances in the work of the respiratory system, an emergency caused by a persistent increase in blood pressure, disturbances in the heart rhythm, serious disturbances in the work of the cardiovascular system.
+If the examination is routine, then the following contraindications for gastroscopy can be identified: serious disturbances in the functioning of the respiratory system, an emergency condition caused by a persistent increase in blood pressure, heart rhythm disturbances, serious disturbances in the functioning of the cardiovascular system.

-The list continues with an acute disturbance of the movement of blood through the vessels of the brain, the expansion of the aorta due to pathological changes in the connective tissue structures, damage to the heart muscle caused by an acute disturbance of its blood supply.
+The list continues with acute disruption of blood flow through the vessels of the brain, expansion of the aorta due to a pathological change in connective tissue structures, damage to the heart muscle caused by an acute disruption of its blood supply.

-The recovery period after a previously suffered severe form of myocardial infarction or stroke and severe forms of mental illness are additions to contraindications.
+The recovery period after a previous severe form of myocardial infarction or stroke and severe forms of mental illness are additional contraindications.

-A biopsy can be ordered in the following cases:
+A biopsy may be prescribed in the following cases:

-studies are prescribed to identify oncopathology or precancerous conditions; analysis may be necessary for acute or chronic gastritis; to clarify the ulcerative process and eliminate suspicions of oncology; in case of damage to the gastric mucosa to clarify the volume of organ resection; a biopsy of the stomach allows you to identify the presence or absence of Helicobacter pylori in case of indigestion; the study allows you to assess the patient's condition after surgery or radiation therapy.
+studies are prescribed to identify oncopathology or precancerous conditions; analysis may be necessary for acute or chronic gastritis; to clarify the ulcerative process and exclude suspicions of oncology; in case of damage to the gastric mucosa to clarify the extent of organ resection; a gastric biopsy can reveal the presence or absence of Helicobacter in case of digestive disorders; The study allows you to assess the patient’s condition after surgery or radiation therapy.

 However, despite its high efficiency, this diagnostic method cannot be applied to all patients.

-When diagnosing any disease, the doctor must ensure that he does not harm the patient and put his life at risk.
+When diagnosing any disease, the doctor is obliged to ensure that he does not harm the patient or put his life at risk.
 Based on this principle, when prescribing any procedure, all possible contraindications are taken into account.
-In the case of a gastric biopsy, these are:
+In the case of a gastric biopsy, this is:

-a state of shock; diseases of the heart and vascular system; inflammatory or other pathological processes in the pharynx, larynx or in the respiratory tract; diathesis (hemorrhagic form); infectious diseases in the acute stage; narrowing of the esophagus; the presence of perforations in the walls of the stomach; burns of the stomach with chemicals; mental deviations allergic reactions to pain medications (lidocaine and others).
+state of shock; diseases of the heart and vascular system; inflammatory or other pathological processes in the pharynx, larynx or respiratory tract; diathesis (hemorrhagic form); infectious diseases in the acute stage; narrowing of the esophagus; the presence of perforations of the stomach walls; stomach burn from chemicals; mental disorders, allergic reactions to painkillers (lidocaine and others).

-In addition to obvious contraindications, the doctor must take into account the patient's psychological preparation for the procedure.
-If there is a pronounced fear, then it is better not to conduct research.
+In addition to obvious contraindications, the doctor must take into account the patient’s psychological preparation for the procedure.
+If there is pronounced fear, then it is better not to conduct the study.

 Complications

-In general, endoscopic diagnostics takes place without serious complications for the examined people.
-After FGS, patients may feel pain, sore throat for 2 days, drowsiness, fatigue as a result of taking sedatives.
+Generally, endoscopic diagnostics passes without serious complications for the people being examined.
+After FGS, patients may experience pain, soreness in the larynx for 2 days, drowsiness, and fatigue as a result of taking sedatives.

-The gastroscopy technique is well developed and is often used for diagnosis.
-Therefore, concerns about complications should not be of concern to patients.
+The gastroscopy technique is well established and is quite often used for diagnosis.
+Therefore, patients should not be concerned about complications.

-Sometimes minor bleeding may occur, which disappears without additional intervention.
-The ingestion of vomit into the respiratory tract can cause aspiration pneumonia, which also disappears after a course of antibiotic therapy.
+Sometimes minor bleeding may occur, which goes away without additional intervention.
+Getting vomit into Airways may cause aspiration pneumonia, which also takes place after the course antibacterial therapy.

-For the prevention of infection with parenteral viral hepatitis B and C, HIV infection, there is a certain method of processing endoscopes, which allows you to effectively handle the instrument and at the same time not to spoil it, since the device is not cheap.
+To prevent infection with parenteral viral hepatitis B and C, and HIV infection, there is a certain method of processing endoscopes, which allows you to effectively process the instrument and at the same time not spoil it, since the device is not cheap.

-Unpleasant sensations after gastroscopy disappear in 1-2 days.
-But if after the procedure there are pains in the heart, difficulty breathing, dizziness, fever or blood in the vomit, call an ambulance immediately.
+Unpleasant sensations after gastroscopy disappear within 1-2 days.
+But if after the procedure there is pain in the heart, difficulty breathing, dizziness, elevated temperature or blood in the vomit - call urgently ambulance.
 Such symptoms cannot be ignored.

 Dear readers, today you learned what gastroscopy is and how to prepare for this procedure.
 Having properly prepared and tuned in, it will be easier for you to pass this examination.
 Be healthy!

 My dear readers!
-I am very glad that you looked at my blog, thank you all!
-Was this article interesting and helpful to you?
+I am very glad that you visited my blog, thank you all!
+Was this article interesting and useful to you?
 Please write your opinion in the comments.
-I'd like you to also share this information with your friends on social media. networks.
+I would really like you to also share this information with your friends on social media. networks.

 I really hope that we will communicate with you for a long time, there will be many more interesting articles on the blog.
-In order not to miss them, subscribe to the blog news.
+To avoid missing them, subscribe to blog news.

 Be healthy!
 Taisiya Filippova was with you.